-And, an even more crucial construction project is underway and, it too, is on the grounds of the Carrollton Plant.
+And, an even more crucial construction project continued in 2011 and, it too, is on the grounds of the Carrollton Plant.
 The U.S. Army Corps of Engineers is building a 15-megawatt generator which will give the Sewerage and Water Board's Division of Pumping and Power the capability to improve the reliability of its drainage, sewerage and water pumping systems in emergencies when or if commercial power should fail or otherwise become unavailable, or if the Board's own power generation system goes down.

-The new generator is funded 100% by the U. S. Army Corps of Engineers as part of a storm-proofing project for Orleans Parish.
+The new generator is funded 100% by the U.S. Army Corps of Engineers as part of a storm-proofing project for Orleans Parish.
+It should be in operation in the last half of 2012.